-Disabled Parking at time-restricted, on-street meter spaces Downtown Tampa
+Disabled Parking at time-restricted, on-street meter spaces in Downtown Tampa

 Disabled Parking Off-Street

-As the Parking Division continues to improve the appearance and physical conditions of the City owned and operated parking facilities, we are focusing on the disabled parking environment within each facility.
-The guidelines of the Americans with Disabilities Act states that one in every four spaces, but not less than one, must be designated as van accessible.
+As the Parking Division continues to improve the appearance and physical conditions of the City-owned and operated parking facilities, we are focusing on the disabled parking environment within each facility.
+The guidelines of the Americans with Disabilities Act state that one in every four spaces, but not less than one, must be designated as van accessible.
 Additionally, the vertical clearance of each garage must be equivalent to 114 inches (9.5 feet).
 Unfortunately, several of the older designed garages only offer a 6' 8" clearance.
-In such cases, we are unable to offer van accessible spaces and therefore must offer an equivalent solution in a nearby surface lot or on-street space.
-Please be advised that the following garages do offer an appropriate height for van accessible parking spaces: Pam Iorio Parking Garage, William F. Poe Garage, and the Fernando Noriega Jr./Palm Avenue Garage.
-If a driver with a disability requires assistance, or qualifies for the Florida Toll Exemption, a call button and phone number are available at each garage location.
+In such cases, we are unable to offer van-accessible spaces and therefore must offer an equivalent solution in a nearby surface lot or on-street space.
+Please be advised that the following garages do offer an appropriate height for van-accessible parking spaces: Pam Iorio Parking Garage, William F. Poe Garage, and the Fernando Noriega Jr./Palm Avenue Garage.
+If a driver with a disability requires assistance or qualifies for the Florida Toll Exemption, a call button and phone number are available at each garage location.
 Call buttons are located on each Central Pay Station device and on each ExpressParc Exit Station device.

 Please contact the County tax collector's office to obtain a disabled placard or tag.